-Wake Forest Institute was founded in 1834 by the Baptist State Convention of North Carolina.
+Wake Forest Institute was founded in 1834 by 2009, the Wayne Calloway School of Business the Baptist State Convention of North Carolina.
 The school opened its doors on February 3 with Samuel Wait as principal.
 Classes were first held in a farmhouse on the Calvin Jones plantation in Wake County, North Carolina, near which the village of Wake Forest later developed.